Happy endings, kill me now.

-I’m not sure what generation bastardized my ‘happy endings’ but trust me..
-I am not happy!
+I’m not sure what generation bastardized my ‘happy endings’ but trust me I am not happy!
 Don’t get me wrong though, I love happy endings, both kinds it seems.
-Getting caught in a double entendre meaning, is not good if you belong to a writers group from Toronto.
+Getting caught in a double entendre meaning is not good if you belong to a writer’s group from Toronto.
 Well no one actually said anything to me and they are being polite I’m sure, but I am somewhat mortified.

 Now as I’m writing this I’m trying to remember if I said “well you guys know that I’m a fan of happy endings.”
 Lord kill me now, did I actually verbalize that at the meeting?
-Well I certainly put it down on paper when I sent in my piece for next Monday.
-So sending an apology on paper for killing off his characters, I mention how I’m a fan of happy endings (thank you Dan).
-Dan is another writer who’s stories always make me laugh and feel good.
+Well, I certainly put it down on paper when I sent in my piece for next Monday.
+So sending an apology on paper for killing off his characters, I mention how I’m a fan of happy endings (thank you, Dan).
+Dan is another writer whose stories always make me laugh and feel good.
 So now I involved Dan (not his real name) in my happy endings .. oh God, can it get any worse?

-Most of this loose group of writers are younger than me and very good at their craft.
+Most in this group of writers are younger than me and very good at their craft.
 I feel like the token oddball, which I am because everyone else is an easterner and I’m the only person from out west.
 I am just a blogger trying to be a writer and I have started writing a book, two books actually.. don’t even ask.

 Nothing is ever simple for me, I make my own rules and my own excitement apparently.
 These happy endings are a thing with me, I hate a story that has no redeeming features.
 That movie “No Country for Old Men’ that won an academy award for best picture years ago, well that was the worst movie I have ever watched!
 There was not one ounce of redemption or happiness in that movie whatsoever.